mss423/data602-fall2022/Assignment 4/README.md

 ## Submission

-Submit a zip file containing your Jupyter notebook as well as the text of the 10 articles that you downloaded for the second part.
+Submit a zip file containing your Python notebook as well as the text of the 10 articles that you downloaded for the second part.